 By writing in the book with fresh ink, your words come alive at the command once upon a time, literally jumping off the page and taking form before you.

-Exert your Mind and spend an Action.
+Exert your Mind and spend two Actions performing the following ritual: saying the words once appon a time and writing in the book.
 Select a target within arm's reach.
-You must use up 1L Calligraphy Ink in order to activate this Effect.
-Choose an illusion to generate, which can be no larger than an SUV.
+You must maintain Concentration while activating this Effect, and it fails if you are interrupted.
+Choose an illusion to generate, which can be no larger than a person.

 The chosen illusion is generated at your target, and it will remain in place for the next minute or you choose to end it.
 It can be perceived by people through their taste, touch, hearing, smell, and sight.
 The illusion cannot be used as an attack.
 You cannot make an exact replica of an existing Animate being or Object.